gljooj/posterr/README.md

 # Posterr

-Mad with Flask, MongoDB and Docker.
+Made with Flask, MongoDB and Docker.
 Dockerfile is also available to make docker image and docker containers.

 # Project Description